 2. Theoretical Physics: a way to understand the nature of the working universe by theoretically explaining just using hypothesis and maths to explain physical phenomena.

-✱ let’s take an example of a world-famous scientist: great Albert Einstein.
+✱ let’s take an example of a world-famous scientist: the great Albert Einstein.

 Albert Einstein is majorly famous for his theoretical works regarding Einstein’s Theory Of Relativity.
-Yet he got his Nobel prize in physics for his explanation of photoelectric effect not for the theory of relativity.
-This is probably because the photoelectric effect is experimentally proved. on the other hand, the relativistic theory is just a theoretical concept that is why he did not win a Nobel prize in physics for his extraordinary work in the field of relativistic theory.
+Yet he got his Nobel prize in physics for his explanation of the photoelectric effect not for the theory of relativity.
+This is probably because the photoelectric effect is experimentally proven. on the other hand, relativistic theory is just a theoretical concept which is why he did not win a Nobel prize in physics for his extraordinary work in the field of relativistic theory.

 Now let’s see the four great unsolved problems Of theoretical physics

 1. Unifying Quantum Theory with General Relativity